rayyan35p/tp/docs/DeveloperGuide.md

 Due to the aforementioned reasons, we believe the project deadlines and task deadlines should be validated.

 To be more specific, when tasks that have deadlines past the project deadline are added, there should be a warning indicating that a task with a deadline past the project deadline was added.

-Users can potentially override this warning with a marker such as `-f`, similar to forcing commands in other command-line interpreters like Command Prompt.

 Given below is an example usage scenario and how the validation mechanism behaves at each step.